EU says German sausages not at risk in U.S. trade deal

 But the United States argues that terms such as feta, prosciutto and bratwurst are generic, highlighted by the fact that Denmark can sell Greek-style feta in Europe.

-More broadly, U.S. farmers complain that the farm trading relationship is unfairly skewed in Europe’s favor and want it addressed in the trade talks.
+More broadly, U.S. farmers complain that the farm trading relationship is unfairly skewed in Europe’s favour and want it addressed in the trade talks.